-SPEECH AND DEBATE (REGULAR YEAR)
+SPEECH AND DEBATE (Regular Year)

-Speech and Debate assists Migrant Students to develop skills in public speaking and debate through learning experiences that challenge students to increase their vocabulary, write persuasive essays, use technology to research topics, and effectively speak in a public forum.
-In the process of learning to deliver speeches and participate in debates, students collaborate with their peers, participate as a team to achieve success, and learn to think on their feet.
-Students receive ongoing instruction in ELA in preparation for area, regional, and state competitions by district or regional coaches (certificated teachers).
-Through research, students acquire skills in reading, writing, social studies, science, and technology.
-Area and regional competitions are held on college campuses.
-Regional classified staff may offer additional support to students, and transport and supervise students during event.
+Speech and Debate offers migrant students an opportunity to compete academically in a safe and supportive environment, which fosters teamwork, self-confidence and teaches students to resolve conflicts using thoughtful and strategic language.
+Students develop skills in public speaking and debate through learning experiences that challenge students to increase their vocabulary, write persuasive essays, use technology to research topics, and effectively speak in a public forum.
+In the process of learning to deliver speeches and participate in debates, students collaborate with their peers, participate as a team to achieve success, sharpen their critical thinking, research and public speaking skills, and learn to think on their feet.The Speech & Debate Competition is a continuation of ongoing ELA instruction during the year and prepares students to participate actively and successfully in the Migrant Education State Speech and Debate Competition.
 Students participating in this program will increase their communication and research skills.

-K-12 SUPPORT SERVICES (YEAR ROUND)
+K-12 SUPPORT SERVICES (Year Round)

 In this service, certificated and classified staff will: